Dental Assistant Education at National Career College

 - Dry patients’ mouths using suction hoses and other equipment

-- Process x rays and complete lab tasks, under the direction of a dentist
+- Process x rays and complete lab tasks

 - Keep records of dental treatments